 Other incidents suggest greater deliberation on the part of students.
-Almost from the establishment of Cache Creek boarding school, its co-education was a "great cause for complaint," in part because many of the students were of mixed race by virtue of having Aboriginal mothers.41 By the summer of 1876 (#4) school officials were cognizant of the need "to guard still more closely against such charges of immorality as have obtained currency in the past" by keeping boys and girls wholly separate outside of classes.42 Yet the very next spring (#5), as the teacher put it, "I made the discovery that the girls had, on at least two occasions in the dead of night, left their dormitory, passed down stairs, unfastened the door between the dining room and the passage leading to the boys' dormitory."43
+Almost from the establishment of Cache Creek boarding school, its coeducation was a "great cause for complaint," in part because many of the students were of mixed race by virtue of having Indigenous mothers.40 By the summer of 1876 (#4), school officials recognized the need "to guard still more closely against such charges of immorality as have obtained currency in the past" by keeping boys and girls wholly separate outside of classes.41 Yet the very next spring (#5), as the teacher put it, "I made the discovery that the girls had, on at least two occasions in the dead of night, left their dormitory, passed down stairs, unfastened the door between the dining room and the passage leading to the boys' dormitory.^{42}

-One of the most serious allegations came from the Nicola Valley in the southern interior (#14).
-A mother handed the incoming male teacher a letter detailing "the conduct of the boys with my little girl."44 She explained how "the boys had thrown her down" during the noon hour while the previous teacher was outside feeding his horse.
+One of the most serious allegations of inappropriate body behaviour and body talk came from the Nicola Valley in the southern Interior (#14).
+A mother handed the incoming male teacher a letter detailing "the conduct of the boys with my little girl."43 She explained how "the boys had thrown her down" during the noon hour while the previous teacher was outside feeding his horse.
 The new teacher visited the girl's parents, who told him that the "practices had been carried on for 2 years before I came here."
-The teacher explained to the Superintendent of Education how "they both informed me in language that was delicate, but quite unmistakable that the children were in the habit of attempting connection with each other."
-Three boys aged ten to fifteen, who were cousins of the girl's father, had repeatedly held her "down on the floor & had laid down on top of her...had pulled up her clothes [and also] squirted water up her legs with a squirt."45 The girl's parents had, at that point, taken their daughter out of school, but were returning her now that the new teacher had arrived.
+The teacher explained to the superintendent of education how "they both informed me in language that was delicate, but quite unmistakable that the children were in the habit of attempting connection with each other."
+Three boys aged ten to fifteen, who were cousins of the girl's father, had repeatedly held her "down on the floor & had laid down on top of her... had pulled up her clothes [and also] squirted water up her legs with a squirt."44 The girl's parents had, at that point, taken their daughter out of school, but were returning her now that the new teacher had arrived.